Developing Professional Learning Communities in Chinese and East Asian Schools

 In 2010, a ten-year national plan for education reform and development issued by the Chinese Ministry for Education included the requirement to ‘…overhaul quality evaluation, and examinations, revamp teaching methods and approaches, and put a modern secondary school system in place’.
 As a result, schools have been given greater autonomy and encouraged to contribute to their own curriculum to support students’ all-round development.

 These reforms provide an opportunity for schools to become more effective Professional Learning Communities (PLCs) where teachers learn from and with each other, and where they come to see themselves as a community of teachers, focused on implementing new ideas and practices to support better student learning, engagement and academic performance.

-To achieve this and thereby ensure the research led to tangible improvements on the ground, the Bristol team secured project funding from the ESRC Impact Acceleration Account (IAA), and from the Chinese Ministry of Education, as well as the Schools Inspectorate of Liaoning Provincial Government.
+To achieve this our research has led to tangible improvements on the ground, supported by additional funding from the ESRC Impact Acceleration Account (IAA), and by the Chinese Ministry of Education, as well as the Schools Inspectorate of Liaoning Provincial Government.
 As key collaborators, these Chinese authorities were able to involve influential policy makers and educational stakeholders from both China and neighbouring East Asian Countries such as Vietnam.

 The IAA project successfully developed, piloted and disseminated an East Asian PLC policy brief and an East Asian PLC toolkit, both published in Chinese and English on the ITDEQC website.
 The East Asian PLC policy brief is also available in Vietnamese, Thai and Malaysian.
 They were officially launched in Beijing, Shanghai and Yunnan in China mainland and in Taipei in Taiwan.